Robin-Hood-zjw/Banking-Services-Intro/README.md

 # Banking-Services-Intro
 <h2>Intro to Web Info</h2>
-This deployed website serves the introduction of the basic information of this banking services.
-It entails basic navigation choices, service types and other info that customers could need.
+This deployed website introduces the basic information of this banking service.
+It entails basic navigation choices, service types, and other info that customers could need.
 <br />

 <h2>Link</h2>